 The majority of the track in the central section is formed from standard track slab.
 This will connect with the other track forms that will be used at specific locations.
 A total of 41.2 km of standard track slab will be installed on Crossrail using fibre reinforced concrete.

-Floating track slab (light) will be used between Tottenham Court Road and Bond Street to minimise noise and vibration impacts from the operating railway on nearby recording studios and hotels which is a requirement of the Crossrail Act.
+Floating track slab (light) has been installed between Tottenham Court Road and Bond Street to minimise noise and vibration impacts from the operating railway on nearby recording studios and hotels which is a requirement of the Crossrail Act.

 The track slab floats on a combination of elastomet rubber bearings and heavy duty springs.
 The track slab is constructed and then jacked up to accommodate the bearings and springs.
 A total of 1.97 km of floating track slab (light) will be installed on Crossrail.

-Floating track slab (heavy) will be used in the Farringdon area due to the close proximity of the Barbican.
+Floating track slab (heavy) was installed in the Farringdon area due to the close proximity of the Barbican.
 It sits on heavy duty springs.
 A total of 1.34 km of floating track slab (heavy) will be installed on Crossrail.

 Due to the extra depth added by the spring base of the floating track, a shallower sleeper is needed.
 To ensure that the shallower sleeper remains durable and effectively minimises noise and vibration, an incredibly dense concrete called Magnadense is used.
 Magnadense is over twice as dense as normal concrete due to its natural iron ore content.